ECASLab/AxLS/README.md

 ['S[0]', 'S[1]', 'S[2]', 'S[3]', 'S[4]', 'S[5]', 'S[6]', 'S[7]', 'S[8]', 'S[9]', 'S[10]', 'S[11]', 'S[12]', 'S[13]', 'S[14]', 'S[15]', 'S[16]']
 ```

-7. Remember, the circuit is represented as an xml (ElementTree) so if you want to iterate over the xml just get the root of the tree:
+7. Remember, the circuit is represented as an XML (ElementTree) so if you want to iterate over the XML just get the root of the tree:

 ```python
 print(our_circuit.netl_root)